 What makes a good booth?

-All exhibits should be highly interactive and targeted at ages 10-18.
+All exhibits should be highly interactive and targeted at ages ten to 18.
 Please refrain from using static displays.
 The best exhibits are typically those that have a clear message.
-The official language of the Festival is Khmer and English; all signs and printed text should be in Khmer and English.
+The official language of the festival is Khmer and English; all signs and printed text should be in Khmer and English.

 What should we wear?

 The dress code is casual.
-Exhibitors are allowed to wear shirts bearing their organization’s logo and/or name.
+Exhibitors are allowed to wear shirts bearing their organisation’s logo and/or name.
 Having everyone wearing the same shirt helps identify staff from attendees.
-The festival T-shirt will be available for purchase.
+The festival t-shirt will be available for purchase at the event.

-There is no Wi-Fi available.
-We recommend any exhibits that depend on an internet connection bring reliable mobile hotspots.
+There is no wifi available.
+We recommend that any organisation which will depend on an internet connection should bring a reliable mobile hotspot.

 Should my signs be in English or Khmer?